Retirement Living Hub

 • How important is access to specific specialists or hospitals?

 If you anticipate high medical costs, a Medigap plan combined with Original Medicare might offer better protection against unpredictable expenses.
 Medicare Advantage plans often have lower premiums but can have higher out-of-pocket maximums.
+For me, playing pickleball four mornings a week, staying active is paramount, so I needed a plan that covered potential orthopedic visits without hassle.

 2. Prescription Drug Usage: